brycefisher/brycefisher.github.io-jekyll/_posts/2013-10-09-ditching-views-for-sql-part-2.md

 ### 2. Write a Working SQL Query
 Let's ignore the body field for a moment just get most of our query written:

+{% highlight sql %}
   SELECT nid, title
     FROM  node
    WHERE type = "article"
      AND status = 1
 ORDER BY created DESC;
+{% endhighlight %}

 If you run that query in the "query" tab on HeidiSQL, you should see three results in the correct order with the nid and title fields.
 The only thing to explain here is that `status = 1` clause filters out unpublished nodes.
 So far so good!
 Okay, let's add in the body field now.